East of Borneo

 East of Borneo is a 1931 American Pre-Code adventure film directed by George Melford, co-written by Edwin H. Knopf and Dale Van Every, starring Rose Hobart, Charles Bickford, Georges Renavent, Lupita Tovar, and Noble Johnson, and released by Universal Studios.

 In 1936, artist Joseph Cornell edited this feature film into his short experimental film Rose Hobart which runs about 19 minutes.

 Plot

 Linda Randolph looks for her husband on the island of Marado just east of Borneo.
 Although Linda is warned that Marado's jungles are "entirely too dangerous" for a white woman, she persists through dangerous raft rides and wild crocodiles.
-She discovers that her husband is now the personal physician to the island’s enigmatic prince.
+She discovers that her husband is now the personal physician of the island's enigmatic prince.
 The prince lusts for Linda, and a love triangle ensues.